modelica/ModelicaSpecification/RationaleMCP/0031/functions.md

 * edge
 * change
 * reinit

-### Could be implemented in Flat Modelica

-Generated function names might need to be changed for different types, etc.

 * EnumType(i) (indexed constant array, etc)
 * Integer(enum) (easy to implement even if it could be a Flat Modelica function)
 * transpose